seancdavis/sapwood-classic/docs/04-communicative_workflow/01-communicative_workflow.md

 Future Versions
 ----------------

-Keep in mind that the primary goal of v2.0 of taproot will be to more closely intertwine the processes of writing code and writing content.
+Keep in mind that the primary goal of v2.0 of sapwood will be to more closely intertwine the processes of writing code and writing content.
 [Let us know](mailto:sean@rocktree.us) if you'd like to contribute.